DEFRA/cdp-dotnet-backend-template/README.md

 dotnet run --project Backend.Api --launch-profile Development
 ```

+### SonarCloud

+Example SonarCloud configuration are available in the GitHub Action workflows.

 ### Dependabot

 We have added an example dependabot configuration file to the repository.
 You can enable it by renaming